COST: Registration price is now $305. Get your spot before prices go up!

 We hope you’ll join us!

-REGISTRATION: Click here to register.
+REGISTRATION: Click to Register Today!

 SCHOLARSHIPS are available for marginalized writers and writers in need.
 Please email [email protected] to apply.

 SCHEDULE: click here to see the 2024 schedule for a sampling of possible panels